stevensusas/CompGrid/README.md

 ### Data Storage

 I used **PostgreSQL** hosted on **AWS RDS** for persistent, relational data storage.
-I also used **Redis** for data caching, specifically for enabling the feature of robustly storing users' instance usage logs.
+I also used **Redis** for data caching, specifically for enabling the feature of robustly storing users' instance usage logs and other user session data.

 ### DevOps